 The above complaints-handling process is available to clients free of charge and Angas Securities will strive to protect clients’ confidentiality.
 Personally identifiable information concerning the complainant will be available where needed, but only for the purposes of addressing the complaint within Angas Securities and will be actively protected from disclosure, unless the complainant expressly consents to its disclosure.

 External Dispute Resolution - Credit and Investment Ombudsman

-A client may refer an unresolved complaint to the Credit and Investments Ombudsman (CIO).
-Angas Securities is a member of CIO – Membership No. 411743.
-For further details go to www.cio.org,au.
+A client may refer an unresolved complaint to the Australian Financial Complaints Authority (AFCA).
+Angas Securities is a member of AFCA – Membership No. 411743.
+For further details go to www.afca.org.au.

-In summary, CIO deals with client complaints by:-
+In summary, AFCA deals with client complaints by:-

 - providing consumers with a free, accessible alternative to legal proceedings for the resolution of their complaints against its members;

 - acting as an ASIC-approved complaints resolution body for the financial services industry; and

 - actively facilitating the resolution of complaints about financial services.